transcriptaze/vpd/GUIDE.md

 ```
 component    input, output, parameter, light or widget.
 Used to disambiguate component references.
 name         name or ID of the component to decorate.
+offset       (optional) xy offset by which to adjust decoration.
+Defaults to (0.0,0.0).
 decoration   name of a predefined decoration.
 scale        (optional) amount by which to scale the decoration so that it matches the size of the
                         of the component when rendered on the panel.
+stretch      (optional) stretches the decoration vertically and/or horizontally without changing the
+                        appearance (e.g. rounded corners keep the same radius).
+Defaults to (1,1)
 ```

 _Notes:_
 1. The predefined decorations are:
-   - `CircularGraduations`
+   - `CircularGraduations`, a graduations decoration for parameter knobs.
+   - `Pad`, a rectangular pad to highlight outputs.
-2. Decoration names are case- and space-insensitive
+2. Decoration names are case- and space-insensitive.
+3. The decorations will only _scale_ or _stretch_ if they have the capability.

 _Examples:_
 ```
-decorate parameter "volume" with "CircularGraduations"
+decorate (parameter "volume") with "CircularGraduations"
-decorate parameter "volume" with "CircularGraduations" (scale 1.1)
+decorate (parameter "volume") with "CircularGraduations" (scale 1.1)
+decorate (output "audio" +0.0mm,-2.54mm) with Pad (stretch 1,1.5)
 ````

 ---